dvolk/ada2025/README.md

 flask db upgrade
 ```

-## Enabling docker and libvirt machines
+## Enabling Docker and Libvirt Machines
 **__This section is relevant for both standard AND docker web app deployment methods.__**

 ### Prerequisites